hotinherre/Learn-With-Curiosity/Network/Network-Basic.md

 - Router forward packet to target host
 - When response comes back to router, router will look up NAT forwarding table.
 Create another packet, make the packet seems sent from server to local host directly.

+## UDP vs TCP

+use port number to identify target/recource.

+### UDP

+stateless protocal.
+No order and delivery gurantee.
+Used in streaming, online video game and other scenario doesn't care about the complete of packet.

+### TCP

+stateful protocal.
+3 handshake to make connection.
+Use sliding window and buffer to gurantee packet order and completeness.
+Have capbility to do trafic control and congest control.
+Algorithm and mechanism is pretty complex..
+Not paying attention to how the internal works..